Build from text corpus

 --curated-input FILECSV file with trusted vocabulary words

---word-engine TYPEmywordWord segmentation engine: myword or crf
+--word-engine TYPEmywordWord segmentation engine: myword, crf, or transformer

 --validatePre-flight validation of input (no build)

-Run myspellchecker build --help for additional flags including --work-dir, --keep-intermediate, --col, --json-key, --worker-timeout, and --verbose.
+Run myspellchecker build --help for additional flags including --work-dir, --keep-intermediate, --col, --json-key, and --worker-timeout.

 Python API